Targeting & Measurement FAQs: What’s next?

 2. When is it happening?

 Apple’s Safari and Mozilla’s Firefox have already stopped using third-party cookies on their browsers.
-Google’s Chrome is the biggest web browser by far and, at the start of 2020, Google announced that it would deprecate third-party cookies on Chrome by the start of 2022.
-This timeline has recently been extended to 2024 - you can find more details here
+Google’s Chrome is the biggest web browser by far and, at the start of 2020, Google announced that it would deprecate third-party cookies on Chrome by the start of 2022, later extended to 2025.
+This hard deadline has recently been removed but the efficacy of third-party cookies continues to diminish, with a large proportion of the open web no longer addressable via third-party cookies.

-Yes, first-party cookies will continue to operate on all browsers.
+Yes, first-party cookies continue to operate on all browsers.
 These are cookies that are placed by the site that a person is visiting and it will only operate while you’re on that site.
 First-party cookies help to inform the advertising that you see, as well as remembering things like your language preferences or - if you’re on a retail site - what’s been saved to your basket.
 Third-party cookies are set by a third-party company, rather than the website being visited.
-They are currently leveraged across the digital ecosystem to target audiences with advertising and measure performance of campaigns, among other functions.
+They are used to target audiences with advertising and measure performance of campaigns, among other functions.

 There are many different solutions that are currently available or in development - you can see what is on offer across the industry from IAB UK members here.
 These fall into two broad groups: linked and unlinked audiences.
 Linked audiences describe targeting strategies where publisher and advertiser audiences can be directly linked using an identifier - either at a 1:1 level or an aggregate level.
 Options in this space include Privacy Sandox’s Topics, which focuses on linking advertisers with groups of people with shared interests, and UID 2.0 that establishes a 1:1 connection with an individual.